KyleMBoomer/art-collector/README.md

 ## Installation Instructions
+### To start the app
-- [ ]  If you have not already, clone down the repository onto your local machine using "git clone https://github.com/KyleMBoomer/art-collector" Once cloned down, cd into the direction and install dependencies by running "npm install"
+- [ ]  Clone down the repository onto your local machine using "git clone https://github.com/KyleMBoomer/art-collector"
+- [ ]  Once cloned down, cd into the direction and install dependencies by running "npm install"
 - [ ]  Run "npm start" then visit the local host to view the application in your browser.

+### To test with Cypress
+- [ ]  Run "npm run cy:open #" then visit the local host to view the application in your browser.
+- [ ]  Click E2E testing
+- [ ]  Click Start E2E Testing in Chrome

 ## Pre-Planning
 Used Github Project for Pre-planning. [here](https://github.com/users/KyleMBoomer/projects/2)